avni510/avni510.github.io/_posts/2017-01-16-liskov-substitution-principle.markdown

 Below is another example of a violation.

 {% highlight ruby %}
-def Animal
+class Animal
   def eat
     puts "I am eating"
   end

+  def walk
+    puts "I am walking"
   end
+end

 def Dog < Animal
   def walk
-    put "I am walking"
+    puts ["I", "am", "walking"]
   end
 end
 {% endhighlight %}

 This is a violation because any instance of Dog cannot replace any instance of Animal and be expected to behave the same way.
-For example, we cannot do something like this:
+If we create an instance of Animal and an instance of Dog and call `#walk` on both of the instances we will receive back two different data structures - a string and an array respectively.

 {% highlight ruby %}
 animal1 = Animal.new
-animal1.walk
+print animal1.walk
+# => "I am walking"
+dog1 = Dog.new
+print dog1.walk
+# => "["I", "am", "walking"]
 {% endhighlight %}

-This would cause the program to crash.
-Instead we can rewrite the example above to this
+Instead we need consistency.
+Both implementations of `#walk` need to return the same data structure.

 {% highlight ruby %}
-def Animal
+class Animal
   def eat
     puts "I am eating"
   end

   def walk
-    raise NotImplementedError
+    puts "I am walking"
   end
 end

 def Dog < Animal
   def walk
-    put "I am walking"
+    puts "I am walking fast"
   end
 end
 {% endhighlight %}

-This way any instance of Dog can be replaced by any instance of Animal, and an error would be raised if we called `#walk` on an instance of Animal.
+Other violations include different method signatures or errors (the child class produces an error in a method that the parent class does not)